HOME / BLOG

 • Sun exposure can darken existing pigment (PIH is very UV-sensitive).

-Because Accutane can make your skin more sensitive, the goal is to fade dark spots without triggering more irritation.
+Because this kind of treatment can make your skin more sensitive, the goal is to fade dark spots without triggering more irritation.

 1. Sunscreen is non-negotiable